osbuild/guides/osbuild-composer/src/introduction.md

 - **Cockpit Composer**: The web-based management console Cockpit comes bundled with a UI extension to build operating system artifacts.
 See the documentation of Cockpit Composer for information, or consult the Cockpit Guide for help on general Cockpit questions.

-- **CloudDot**: The Red Hat Customer Service Portal on cloud.redhat.com has built-in interfaces to the OSBuild functionality, allowing customers to build images and other artifacts on-demand.
+- **ConsoleDot**: The Red Hat Customer Service Portal on console.redhat.com has built-in interfaces to the OSBuild functionality, allowing customers to build images and other artifacts on-demand.
 Consult the Red Hat Support Pages for help, or dive into the Image Builder Documentation to get more details on the underlying software.

 - **Command-line Interface**: With composer-cli there exists a linux command-line interface (CLI) to some of the functionality provided by OSBuild.
 The CLI is part of the Weldr project, a precursor of OSBuild.